 One mistake made is called a breach of the peace.
 Even though a failure to make payments can trigger a repossession, the company must still obey the law.
 Generally, a “Breach of Peace” prohibits them from engaging in conduct likely to cause a disturbance or violence.
 Some common tactics agents of repossession use are described as follows:

-- Starting an auto repossession the vehicle if the consumer objects.
+- Starting an auto repossession if the consumer objects.
 Anything stated that indicate the objection is all that is needed.
 That means the repo man legally must stop.
 They may restart the process at a different time.
 The agent has no protection from the law if he continues the repo.

 - Breaking into a locked garage or secured yard.
 They can cross over into criminal trespassing if this happens.
 Yes, in some cases, they may face prosecution if they slip up and decide to gain entry in these ways without your permission.
 Damaging property to take the vehicle — such as doors, fences, or locks is illegal.